Victory for supporters who backed our Wildlife. Not Entertainers campaign action against the world’s largest travel site

 Specific tourist experiences that will no longer be bookable on TripAdvisor or Viator are those where travelers come into direct contact with captive wild animals or endangered species.
 This means activities such as tiger selfies, the petting of lion cubs and swimming with dolphins.

 TripAdvisor will also stop selling tickets for elephant riding, an activity we have exposed as one of the world’s cruelest forms of wildlife tourist entertainment.
 Baby elephants are often taken from their mothers when young.
 They are beaten, and endure ongoing physical and psychological abuse during training to make them submissive enough to spend the rest of their long lives chained and giving rides to tourists.

-With its 2015 income reaching almost $1.5 billion, TripAdvisor Inc.’s influence on the tourism industry is immense.
-But it is choosing to profit from the horrific abuse of wild animals in tourist entertainment rather than help protect them.
+With its 2015 income reaching almost $1.5 billion, TripAdvisor’s influence on the tourism industry is immense.

-Last year The University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
-TripAdvisor’s Viator sells tickets for a number of these exact types of attractions.
-We have approached TripAdvisor on numerous occasions but they have been reluctant to work with us and are failing to take action to protect wild animals.
+Last year, the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
+Viator, which TripAdvisor acquired in 2014, sells tickets for a number of them.

-Last year, nearly 175,000 of you signed our petition to tell travel company Thomas Cook Group to end their sale and promotion of elephant rides and shows.
-They listened and removed elephant rides and shows from their promotional materials, proving the power we can generate to move global companies together.
-Help us reach TripAdvisor and demand they end their support of the cruel wildlife entertainment industry.
+Petitions take just seconds to support and can be incredibly powerful.
+Last year nearly 175,000 of you signed our petition telling travel company Thomas Cook Group plc to end the sale and promotion of elephant rides and shows.
+The company listened, removing elephant rides and shows from its promotional materials, proving that together, we have the power to move global companies to protect animals.